Advance Inclusion in your workplace

 How membership has progressed inclusion

-• Importantly, employee engagement metrics have shown that staff have felt tangible changes “if we look at our last global engagement survey in March, inclusion was one of the top three strength areas from the whole survey.
-People are more interested in and curious about inclusion”
+• Importantly, employee engagement metrics have also shown staff have felt tangible changes.
+“If we look at our last full global engagement survey in March 2023, inclusion was one of the top three strength areas from the whole survey.
+People are more interested in and curious about inclusion.”

-Inclusive Employers’ expert support has helped very step of the way.
-Fiona personally has felt a significant impact from IE’s support.
-“In the beginning, we were a bit nervous in some cases, like how do we respond to this because we were building our own awareness at the same time.
-Having Inclusive Employers there to workshop some of those questions or help construct responses, partly to mitigate any risk, but also make sure that we were giving full proper answers and explanations back to people.”
+Inclusive Employers’ expert support has helped every step of the way.
+Fiona personally has felt a significant impact from Inclusive Employers.
+“In the beginning, I was a bit nervous in some cases, such as ‘how do we respond to this tricky inclusion query?’, because we were building our own awareness at the same time.
+Having Inclusive Employers there to workshop some of the trickiest questions and check our responses was so beneficial – partly to mitigate risk but also to make sure we were giving full, proper answers and explanations back to people.”

-IE’s flexibility of support has meant that other colleagues can access our expert insight.
-For instance, bringing members of the recruitment team into a monthly membership call “We’re responding to where they’re at and what they need. bringing them directly into the call means that then they can ask questions real time.
-We can workshop some of the challenges there and it’s like it’s much more efficient empowering for them.”
+Inclusive Employers’ flexibility of support has meant that other colleagues can access expert insight as well.
+For instance, bringing members of the Talent Acquisition team into a monthly membership call.
+“In this way, we’re responding to the needs of key groups within our business.
+Bringing them directly into the call means they can ask questions in real time.
+We can workshop some of the challenges there and then, so it’s much more efficient and empowering for them.”

-Leidos has seen real impact from their Inclusive Employers membership.
-This ranges from cultural and behaviour shifts “All those employees coming forward to talk to us and share their stories, that for me is probably the biggest thing.”
-In a recent Inclusive Leader training session the trainer used shy and introvert interchangeably.
+• In a recent Inclusive Leader training session, the trainer used the terms ‘shy’ and ‘introvert’ interchangeably.
 They were positively challenged by an attendee who opened up a discussion around introversion and shyness.
 “That person then wrote a whole blog about their experience of being an introvert and why that’s different to being shy.
-We shared that out, and other colleagues came forward to say ‘this is so true, this resonates for me’.”
+We shared that out, and other colleagues came forward to say ‘this is so true, this resonated for me’.”

-“It’s just constantly listening to employees and when they do come forward, making sure that we’re listening.
-But we’re also then helping them to do something about it.”
+• “Active listening to employees when they come forward, making sure that we’re engaged and listening.
+But also showing them that we are taking positive to steps to make inclusive changes.”

 What’s next